 The Digital Animation and Game Design program is focused on helping students reach their career goals.
 Students are given instruction on how to prepare a professional portfolio and demo reel and how to find a job in their chosen field.

 - Acceptance Rate: 52%

 Worcester Polytechnic's Interactive Media and Game Development program focuses on merging art with technology.
 Like many of the other top programs, WPI encourages a hands-on approach to learning that allows students to create their own games and collaborate with their peers.

 - Undergraduate Enrollment: 14,300

-Students at UT-Dallas study game design in the Arts and Technology program.
+Students at UT-Dallas study game design in the Arts, Technology, and Emerging Communication program.
 This program merges the innovation processes of artists, scientists, and engineers.
 UT-Dallas also has a student organization called the Student Game Developer Alliance which aims to provide education and events for students interested in the video game industry.

 - Acceptance Rate: 65%